thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 are evenly distributed around the climatological mean, and for a positive uniform trend, the first half is below and the second half above the climatological mean.
 In our case, there is a more complex evolution of the anomalies.
-For all-skies (Figure ) we observe three rather distinct periods: a) a downward part between the start of the datasets and about 2000, denoting that all anomalies are negative thus below the climatology; b) a relatively steady part lasting for almost 20 years suggesting little variability in SDR anomalies; and c) a steep upward part to present indicating anomalies above the climatology.
+For all-skies (Figure ), we observe three rather distinct periods: a) a downward part between the start of the datasets and about 2000, denoting that all anomalies are negative thus below the climatology; b) a relatively steady part lasting for almost 20 years suggesting little variability in SDR anomalies; and c) a steep upward part to present indicating anomalies above the climatology.
+The CUSUMs for cloudy-skies (Figure ), show a similar behavior with some short-term differences that do not change the overall pattern.
+For clear skies (Figure ), a monotonic downward tendency is evident until 2004, suggesting that the anomalies are all negative.
+After 2004 the anomalies turn to positive at a fast rate for about five years and at a slower rate thereafter.

-(Figures and ), we observe three macroscopic periods.
-A downward part from the start until about 2005, a relatively steady part until about 2016 and, finally, a steep upward part until the present.
-For cloud-sky (Figure ), we have a different pattern; it begins with a relatively steady part until 1997, followed by an upward part until 2005, and a long decline until 2020, with a small positive slope until the present.
-For a uniform trend, we would expect the CUSUMs of the anomalies to have a symmetric 'V' shape.
-This would indicate that the anomalies are evenly distributed around the climatological mean, and for a positive uniform trend, the first half to be below and the other half above the climatological mean.
-In our case, there is a more complex evolution of the anomalies.
-Another distinct feature of the CUSUMs, is the different pattern of the cloudy-sky dataset which peaks around the middle of the period.
-Although, there seems to exist a complementary relation to the CUSUMs of the clear- and all-sky cases, we can not assert that clouds are the main driver for this relation due to the great difference in the number of observational data between the two datasets (Table ).

-In order to investigate further the features of the CUSUMs, we created another set of CUSUM plots by subtracting the corresponding long term trend from the SDR anomaly data, prior to the CUSUM calculation (Figure ).
+In order to unveil further the features of the variability of the three datasets, Figure  of the CUSUMs, we created another set of CUSUM plots by subtracting the corresponding long term trend from the SDR anomaly data, prior to the CUSUM calculation (Figure ).
 With this approach periods when the CUSUMs diverge from zero can be interpreted as a systematic variation of SDR from the climatological mean.
 When the CUSUM is increasing, the added values are above the climatological values of the SDR trend and vice versa.
 Overall, for all- and clear-sky conditions (Figures  and ) we observe periods when the anomalies diverge from the climatological value, each lasting for several years.
 The pattern in both datasets is very similar, suggesting prevalence in clear skies over Thessaloniki.
 It is interesting that in the period 1993 - 2016 the anomalies have a high variability around zero, while after 2016, the range of the variability is decreased to about one third of the prior period.
 For cloudy-sky conditions (Figure ) the period 1997 - 2008 is dominated by positive CUSUMs, suggesting a reduced effect of clouds on SDR.
 From 1997 to mid-2000s CUSUMs are increasing, likely due to a continuous decrease in the optical thickness of clouds, followed by a period of rapid increase (within 3 years) in cloud optical thickness lasting up to 2008.
 The following stable period spans for about 15 years up to 2021 when CUSUMs start increasing again.

 ## 3.2 Effects of the solar zenith angle on SDR